-Your first year is common to several of our degree programmes, so at the end of the year you’ll be able to choose to specialise in Computer Science, Software Engineering or Artificial Intelligence.
-You’ll be given an overview of the subject and gain a firm foundation in the principles of algorithms, artificial intelligence, software engineering and relevant maths.
-You’ll also learn computer programming in Java – a language widely used in business and industry.
+Through compulsory and optional modules you will gain a firm foundation in the principles of algorithms, artificial intelligence, software engineering and relevant mathematics.
+You also learn in-depth computer programming in Java – a language widely used in business.

 School of Computer Science website: www.cs.bham.ac.uk